wavemaker/docs/website/blog/2025-04-16-reduced-bundle-size-cleanup-i18n-files.md

 **Example configuration:**

 You can go to angular.json file and in assets you can restrict the **`glob`** object to only required languages.
+For example,

 ```json
 {